ppsn2024/ppsn2024.github.io/_posts/2024-09-15-shuttlebusupdate.md

 image: /news/resources/2024-09-15-shuttlebusupdate/linz.png
 ---

 Due to the critical weather situation, including possible flooding in the Danube area, the PPSN shuttle bus will not be able to depart from the *Lentos Shipping Pier*.
-Instead, the bus will park at another free spot at *Lentos Art Museum* - please plan to arrive a few minutes early to find the exact spot!
+Instead, the bus will park at another free spot in front of *Lentos Art Museum* - please plan to arrive a few minutes early to find the exact spot!

 <!--more-->